ft-interactive/ge15/README.md

 ## Live figures

-The state-of-play, local-result and votes-vs-seats components can all be used as "live figures", which means they can be embedded in any page dynamically using JS.
+The state-of-play, seat-result and votes-vs-seats components can all be used as "live figures", which means they can be embedded in any page dynamically using JS.

 The `live-figures` router provides these routes: